 |Urinary or fecal incontinence|

 The symptoms that your Frenchie develops can intensify as it ages, levelling at about nine months of age when its backbone reaches maturity.

-Frenchie Bulldogs originally had longer tails then they do today.
-The short tails that have been breed into the modern dog have been classed as a deformity by some.
+Frenchie Bulldogs originally had longer tails than they do today.
+The short tails that have been bred into the modern dog have been classed as a deformity by some.

 There is a movement to breed back the tails that have been lost.

 With proper care and grooming, your Frenchie’s tail should not give them many issues.
 We wish you well on your Frenchie adventure.